[Mike Gapes in the Chair]

 It is a pleasure to serve under your chairmanship, Mr Gapes.
 I congratulate the hon.
 Member for South Thanet (Craig Mackinlay) on securing a debate on this really important issue.

 I will start with where I agree with the hon.
 Gentleman.
 As a father myself, I share the horror at the impact of dangerous drug use; in a sense, my starting point is to be hostile to dangerous drug use, whether legal or illegal.
 That is a really important point, because according to the evidence the most dangerous drug of all is alcohol, which is used very heavily within these buildings.
-We must remember that, because there is an enormous hypocrisy in the debate on this issue.
+We must remember that, because there is enormous hypocrisy in the debate on this issue.

-For me, the most depressing thing said in the Chamber today was the Prime Minister’s reaffirmation of the commitment to the war on the drugs—the catastrophically disastrous war on drugs—in response to a question from the hon.
+For me, the most depressing thing said in the Chamber today was the Prime Minister’s reaffirmation of the commitment to the war on drugs—the catastrophically disastrous war on drugs—in response to a question from the hon.
 Member for Reigate (Crispin Blunt).
 He raised a totally rational case, which was rejected with what I would say was a rejection of the evidence and an approach based on stigma and an ignorance of the facts of the disastrous impact of the war on drugs.

 It was an enormous pleasure just the other day to meet some parents, together with the hon.
 Member for Inverclyde (Ronnie Cowan), from the Anyone’s Child organisation.
 Far from what the Prime Minister said about the families of those who have lost their lives through drug use all rallying around to demand ever-tougher sentences, these brave people are powerfully making the case that the criminalisation of drug use has had disastrous consequences for their families and will leave them distraught for the rest of their lives.